Pascati/EldoriaNotes/content/Chronicles of Eldoria/Sessions/Session 08.md

     - Cal is in front (DEX save: 24).
 He feels a tile sink slightly beneath his feet and manages to jump back in time before ANOTHER tile from the ceiling falls on him
 - Cordelia observes that there are a few tiles that appear to be slightly raised down the hallway -- we should probably avoid stepping on them
     - Cal suggests setting them off on purpose, the rest of the party disagrees.
 Camille says that we should probably try to be quiet (and avoid setting off the traps) just in case something is living down here
-- As we approach the next trap, Kaya casts ==Mold Earth== to fix the tile in place so we can walk over it safely
+- As we approach the next trap, Kaya casts <span style="color:rgb(197, 124, 22)">Mold Earth</span> to fix the tile in place so we can walk over it safely

 ## Room 3
 - The ceiling appears to be broken a little, with a sphere crashed into the ground (seemingly fallen from the ceiling) in the middle.
 There are three paths branching off apart from the one we just came from